dswann101164/azure-noob-blog/posts/2025-11-25-azure-openai-pricing-real-costs.md

 **Questions?
 Spot an error?
 Let me know in the comments below.**

-*Updated December 22, 2025 with FAQ section and current pricing.*
+*Updated December 30, 2025 with interactive calculator, FAQ section, and current pricing.*